Some of the people who have helped this project

 How I picked this research projectI need to be inventive; that's where my passion is.

 So I searched thoroughly for a “shallow field” where one creative person could make a significant contribution.
-A field where one could improve relations between people (the most reliable predictor of a person’s overall happiness) by inventing “tools between people”.
+A field where one could improve relations between people (a good predictor of a person’s overall happiness) by inventing “tools between people”.
 The tools, I felt, should be self-reproducing at very low cost with no harm to nature.
 They should, of course, promote reasonable, just and caring relationships.

 Voting systems are tools which define a very public model showing us the proper way to treat each other.
 Thus voting affects our quality of life, not only in setting our policies but in setting our mixture of conflict and co-operation, the respect we give and receive.
 “Do unto others...”